 20 swiss francs (18 euros) for a little salad and a bottle of water.
-I knew life was expensive in swiss but damn, not that expensive!
+I knew life was expensive in Switzerland but damn, not that expensive!
 So here I am in Switzerland, in Bern exactly, for a few days.
 And, not surprisingly, I didn’t see any backpacker.
 For those who travel on a budget, it’s pretty simple, you can skip Switzerland.
 Of course, if you want to indulge yourself and if you have the money, do not hesitate!
 Not only the city is stunning, but people there are really nice!
 Here’s what to expect if you plan to visit Bern!

 Wandering around the streets, we can see different things.
 I was first surprised to see that there was a lot of people from Eritrea and Sri Lanka.
 I would have pictured them anywhere in the world but not in Switzerland !
 In the streets, a lot of fancy cars can be seen (a lot of Tesla, Porsche, but also Bentley, Audi, BMW, Benz…).
 There’s money in the bank !
 Also a lot of bikes.
 People usually use their to get around… After two good days walking around in Bern, I realized I saw it all.
 Bern is not really a big city.
 But there’s still some nice spots to check.